 Linda: We meet many people who approach us after trying to create a video on their own.
 They’ll tell us that the camera footage was bad or the editing was challenging or it was simply not up to par.
 The quality of the video didn’t reflect the quality of the company.
 So we do a lot of redos for such businesses that tried to do it themselves.
 Based on our collective experience, my advice to a business would be to work with a talented production company when commissioning a video for their website.

 Linda: I believe that, in the future we will see more mediums we can use to share videos.
-Already we’re seeing technology that were previously based on paper, like business cards being transformed into videos.
+Already we’re seeing technology that was previously based on paper, like business cards being transformed into videos.
+This advancement is proof that a message can be communicated via video.
 This advancement is proof that a message can be communicated via video.
 Today, you have numerous options to disseminate a message powerfully and engagingly through videos.
 Joel and I are grateful to be a part of this trend.
 Moving forward, I believe we’ll need to think outside the box.
 In particular, websites can utilize videos in a multitude of unconventional ways.
 The potential for growth is enormous!

 Joel: Already, we’re witnessing a 100% growth year-on-year in the consumption of video content.
 As Linda mentioned, in the future, we will see revolutionary ways to disseminate video content.
 We are yet to even conceptualize these methods.
 And when you watch a science fiction movie, you’ll see these futuristic cities with skyscrapers, flying cars whizzing between them, and bright videos everywhere.
 Of course, we’re still decades away from such a future.
 Nevertheless, one thing we can say with certainty is that video is here to stay.
 Its rapid growth will continue because it’s the best way to communicate information visually.